Skip to main content

 Where AI-generated MVPs change the math

-AI coding tools can reduce the cost of a first draft, but they do not remove the cost of product judgment, architecture, testing, security, or maintainability.
+AI coding tools can reduce the cost of a first draft, and AI-assisted MVP development can shorten parts of the build.
+But AI does not remove the cost of product judgment, architecture, testing, security, or maintainability.
 If your MVP started through AI-assisted development, read our post on vibe coding and MVP discipline before deciding whether to keep extending it.
+If a generated product is already carrying users, data, or investor expectations, start with a Vibe-Coded Product Audit before you budget the rebuild or hardening work.

 How to budget without wasting runway